The difference between a good business decision and a costly one often comes down to one thing.

 Ask about flexibility.
 Transparent partners adapt to change without “nickel-and-diming” every adjustment. - How do you communicate throughout the project?

-Clear, proactive communication is often the clearest indicator of how the partnership will feel day to day.
+Clear, proactive communication is often the clearest indicator of how the partnership will function day-to-day. - Can they bring a holistic toolkit to solve our business questions?

 The Human Advantage